-This salad may not look like much, but it’s a super easy and nutritious fix for when you don’t have much time, plus it’s good warm and cold, can make a main dish or a side to your protein of choice.
-And you just need few ingredients.
+This brussels sprouts and millet salad may not look like much, but it’s a super easy and nutritious fix for when you don’t have much time, plus it’s good warm and cold, can make a main dish or a side to your protein of choice.
+And you just need a few ingredients.
 Can I add is also quite a cheap meal?
 And vegan?

 - 1/4 cup millet